 Long dominated by Central Asian nomads and their khanates (especially Mongols and Turks), Kazakhstan was annexed piecemeal by Russia in the 18th and 19th centuries, incorporated into the Soviet Union by 1920, and raised to Union Republic status in 1936.
-When it gained its independence in 1991 after the fall of the Soviet Union, Kazakhstan held more ethnic Slavs than ethnic Kazakhs, a legacy of Tsarist and Soviet policies of deportation and state-sponsored population resettlement.
-Kazakhstan's sparsely populated northern steppes in particular were intensively settled with Russian-speaking farmers by Soviet premier Nikita Khrushchev in his "Virgin Lands" campaign during the 1950s and early 1960s.
+When it gained its independence in 1991, Kazakhstan held more ethnic Slavs than ethnic Kazakhs, a legacy of Tsarist and Soviet policies of deportation and state-sponsored population resettlement.
+Kazakhstan's sparsely populated northern steppes were intensively settled with Russian-speaking farmers by Soviet premier Nikita Khrushchev in his "Virgin Lands" campaign during the 1950s and early 1960s.

-In Soviet-era Kazakhstan, the large Russian-speaking populace enjoyed preferential treatment over ethnic

-Kazakhs.
-After 1991, ethnic tensions and official policy (such as requiring Kazakh language proficiency for government jobs) led many Russian-speakers to leave Kazakhstan, ulti-mately shrinking its population by a million; likewise, Kazakhs returned home from other regions of the former Soviet Union, gaining automatic citizenship.
+In Soviet-era Kazakhstan, the large Russian-speaking populace enjoyed preferential treatment over ethnic Kazakhs.
+After 1991, ethnic tensions and official policy (such as requiring Kazakh language proficiency for government jobs) led many Russian speakers to leave Kazakhstan, shrinking its population by a million; likewise, Kazakhs returned home from other regions of the former Soviet Union, gaining automatic citizenship.
 Ethnic Kazakhs now enjoy majority status in their own country, although Russian speakers still form almost a third of the population.

-Political Situation:
+Political Situation